Owen Roe O'Neill

 O'Neill's later years were marked by infighting amongst the Confederates, and in 1647 he led his army to seize power in the capital of Kilkenny.
 His troops clashed with rival forces of the Confederacy, leading to O'Neill forming a temporary alliance with Charles Coote's English Parliamentary forces in Ulster.
 He initially rejected a treaty of alliance between the Confederates and the Irish Royalists, but faced with the Cromwellian invasion he changed his mind.
-Shortly after agreeing an alliance with the Lord Lieutenant of Ireland Ormond, in which he was promised an Earldom, he died on Tuesday, 6 November 1649.
+O'Neill died shortly after agreeing to an alliance with the 1st Marquess of Ormond, the Lord Lieutenant of Ireland.
+The agreement included the promise of an Earldom, but O'Neill died on Tuesday, 6 November 1649.

 Early life

-O'Neill was the illegitimate son of Art MacBaron O'Neill, a son of Matthew O'Neill, 1st Baron Dungannon and younger brother of Hugh O'Neill, Earl of Tyrone, who held lands in County Armagh.
+O'Neill was the illegitimate son of Art MacBaron O'Neill, a son of Matthew O'Neill, 1st Baron Dungannon and younger half-brother of Hugh O'Neill, Earl of Tyrone, who held lands in County Armagh.
 His alleged great-grandfather was Conn O'Neill, 1st Earl of Tyrone, the most powerful figure in Ulster and the first O'Neill to take a title from the Crown as part of the surrender and regrant policy of the Tudor era.
 Through Conn, he was descended from Thomas FitzGerald, 7th Earl of Kildare, the leading Anglo-Irish noble of the era, member of the Earls of Kildare, who more or less ruled Ireland in the 15th and early 16th centuries.

 His year of birth is unknown but was likely to have been around 1585.
 It is also not known exactly where he was born, but it was probably near Loughgall in County Armagh where his father's estates were and where O'Neill spent much of his youth.
 His mother was the daughter of Hugh Connolly O'Reilly, lord of Breifne O'Reilly in County Cavan.

 O'Neill was educated by Franciscan monks who not only taught him Latin but also the art of war.
 He later fought against the English in the Nine Years' War, with the Irish war effort led by his great-uncle Hugh O'Neill.
 He would have been only a teen at the time and it is unknown what his role would have been, but it may have fueled his deep hatred for the English later in his life.

 Several of his elder brothers also took part in the rebellion, some of whom died fighting.
 Another, Brian MacArt O'Neill, was hanged for manslaughter in 1607.
 One of his nephews was Daniel O'Neill, a Protestant who became a noted cavalier in England during the 1640s.
 Another of his nephews, Hugh Dubh O'Neill fought in the Confederate Wars and famously inflicted heavy casualties on Oliver Cromwell's New Model Army during the Siege of Clonmel in 1650.